-If your e-commerce business is growing but you haven’t yet implemented ERP integration, you may be putting your business at risk.
+If your e-commerce business is growing but you haven’t yet implemented ERP integration, your business may be at risk.
 Every time you manually enter sales orders on your ERP, adjust your inventory or upload updated product data onto your website, you’re spending more time and energy than necessary.
 You’re also increasing the possibility of errors, which are never good for business.

 Just a few of the mistakes that can happen when you’re still working manually are:

 - Incorrect product information

 - Confusion about stock levels

 Reliability and trust are key for retaining customers.
 Any of the above issues can negatively impact your customers’ experience and therefore your business’s reputation and success.

 Instead, why not streamline your processes and enhance your business with ERP integration?

 There are several ways to integrate these two systems.
 When considering an integration supplier or a plug-in, make sure you take at least the following flows of information into account:

 As part of the two-way flow of information, actions and processes carried out on the e-commerce site are pulled through to your ERP system, so your orders and inventory are always up to date.
 This information includes:

 - Details of web orders, for example, products and quantities, so the correct order is dispatched and your inventory is adjusted